marius-sucan/Quick-Picto-Viewer/README.md

 <li>Slideshows, easy to change speed while running: random order, backwards or forwards.</li>

 <li>Ability to set the slideshow duration.</li>

+<li>Slideshow random modes: with a bias for the first or second half of the files list, or no explicit bias.</li>

 <li>Option to set background music for the entire slideshow.</li>